Early DNA Gender

-DNA Clinical is an early gender DNA detection test offered to women starting at 8 weeks into pregnancy.
+DNA Clinical is an early gender DNA detection test offered to women Now Starting at 7 Weeks Into Pregnancy.
 The genetic test is designed to work in conjunction with an ultrasound scan for expecting mothers.
 An on-site phlebotomist draws a blood sample in the comfort of the ultrasound studio, and then returns the sample to our labs for processing.
 The laboratories offer the fastest turnaround times in the industry, with a choice of receiving your result the same day the sample reaches the Lab.
 (Fast Track Next Day Results) The test also includes a $15 Gift Certificate to use towards an ultrasound session (starting at 12 weeks) to view your baby and provide images that you can take home.Early Gender DNA TestPackage - $129

 How does it all work?